 How to Get Cheap Price on a Computer or Tablet in Bangkok, Thailand

-In the 12 years I’ve lived in Bangkok, Thailand, I’ve bought four desktop computers, six laptops and three tablets for myself.
-I’ve also shopped with Thai friends when they’ve bought their computers and tablets, and bought tablets for my parents.
+In the 15 years I have lived in Bangkok, Thailand, I have bought four desktop computers, six laptops and three tablets for myself.
+I’ve also shopped with Thai friends when they have bought their computers and tablets, as well as bought tablets for my parents.

-During all of these purchases, I’ve not only learned a lot about buying a computer or tablet in Bangkok, but I also now know where and how to shop to get the cheapest price, while still ending up with a high-quality product.
+During all of these purchases, I have not only learned a lot about buying a computer or tablet in Bangkok, but I also now know where and how to shop to get the cheapest price, while still ending up with a high-quality product.

-That is also why I’m now telling you, if you plan on buying a desktop computer, a laptop or a tablet the next time you’re in Bangkok, follow these tips if you want a high-quality item at the cheapest price.
+That is also why I am now telling you, if you plan on buying a desktop computer, a laptop or a tablet the next time you are in Bangkok, follow these tips if you want a high-quality item at the cheapest price.

-Where should you shop? – There are thousands of places selling computers and tablets in Bangkok, including a large number of IT malls or malls that have large IT sections.
+Where should you shop for a cheap computer of laptop in Bankgok? – There are thousands of places selling computers and tablets in Bangkok, including a large number of IT malls or malls that have large IT sections.
 Almost all of them are better places to shop than at Pantip Plaza.

 My personal favorites are Fortune Town IT Mall, which has an enormous IT section with several hundred small shops selling computers, tablets, cameras and other electronics.
+Sales people are also usually very helpful, and not trying to run a scam.
 It is also where most Thais shop as prices are cheap.

 I have also bought two laptops at two different sellers at MBK (Mahboonkrong) mall and been very happy with both the sales experiences and the laptops.
 The relatively new Digital Gateway IT mall, next to the Siam sky train station in downtown Bangkok is also excellent.

-Start with these three or, if you’re staying out in the suburbs, look at places like Mega Bangna in the Bangna area of town, Future Park Rangsit, or the large IT mall section at Seacon Square.
+Start with these three or, if you are staying out in the suburbs, look at places like Mega Bangna in the Bangna area of town, Future Park Rangsit, or the large IT mall section at Seacon Square.

 Don’t be insulting when you bargain and offer a ridiculously low price but, often, when you buy a computer or tablet that is 12,000 baht ($390) or more, you can usually get a seller to lower the price by 500 baht or more.
 That is particularly the case at MBK, where bargaining for electronics at most stalls is the norm.